 The Compensation Committee performs a review of compensation for our executive officers annually.
 As part of this review, the Compensation Committee takes into consideration its understanding of external market data, which is primarily based on compensation practices of comparable companies (based on size and stage of development).
 Periodically, the Compensation Committee engages an independent consultant to perform an analysis of the current compensation program.
 In late 2020, the Compensation Committee engaged FW Cook to perform an independent review of the compensation program for our executive officers to assist with setting 2021 compensation.
 FW Cook reports directly to the Compensation Committee.
-Other than the work it performs for the Compensation Committee, FW Cook does not provide any consulting services to Vericel or its executive officers.
-Our Compensation Committee performs an annual assessment of the independence of its compensation Committee has determined that FW Cook is independent and that their work has not raised any conflict of interests.
+Other than the work it performs for the Compensation Committee performs an annual assessment of the independence of its compensation advisers.
+Our Compensation Committee has determined that FW Cook is independent and that their work has not raised any conflict of interests.